billdozr/hs-task/README.md

 For IDE/editor integration, the Eclipse sample plugin can be located [here](https://github.com/billdozr/com.alenribic.atodo).

-**Note** the project is still in its infancy.
-Comments and feedback are more than welcome!
+**Note the project is still in its infancy.**

+Comments, issue reports, patches and feedback are more than welcome!

 usage:
 =============================